Netflix/conductor/docs/docs/codelab/sequentialHTTPtasks.md

 ## Codelab Requirements

 You'll need a version of Conductor.
-The images will be based on the [Conductor Playground](https://play.orkes.io), but a [local Conductor instance](../../server) works as well.
+You can install a [local Conductor instance](../../server) to get started.

 ## Workflow input